Freddy Heineken: Kidnapping

-Freddy Heineken and his driver Ab Doderer were kidnapped in 1983 and released on a ransom of 35 million Dutch guilders (around 15,800,000 euros).
+Freddy Heineken and his driver Ab Doderer were kidnapped in 1983 and released on payment of a ransom of 35 million Dutch guilders (around 15,800,000 euros or 17,332,600 US dollars).
 The kidnappers – Cor van Hout, Willem Holleeder, Jan Boellaard, Frans Meijer, and Martin Erkamps – were eventually caught and served prison terms.
 Before being extradited, Van Hout and Holleeder stayed for more than three years in France, first on the run, then in prison, and then, awaiting a change of the extradition treaty, under house arrest, and finally in prison again.
-Meijer escaped and lived in Paraguay for years, until he was discovered by reporter Peter R. de Vries and imprisoned there.
-In 2003, Meijer stopped resisting his extradition to the Netherlands, and was transferred to a Dutch prison to serve the last part of his term.
+Meijer escaped and lived in Paraguay for years, until he was discovered by crime reporter Peter R. de Vries and imprisoned there.
+In 2003, Meijer stopped resisting his extradition to the Netherlands and was transferred to a Dutch prison to serve the last part of his term.

 The films The Heineken Kidnapping (2011) and Kidnapping Freddy Heineken (2015) are based on this incident.

 Personal life

 Heineken married Lucille Cummins, an American from a Kentucky family of bourbon whiskey distillers.

-Heineken died from pneumonia on 3 January 2002 at the age of 78 in his home in Noordwijk in the presence of his immediate family, including his daughter Charlene de Carvalho-Heineken.
+Heineken was a member of the People's Party for Freedom and Democracy (VVD).

+In 1989, Heineken illegally destroyed the Villa Böhler in Oberalpina, designed by Heinrich Tessenow from 1916 to 1918.

 Heineken struggled for some time with deteriorating health; in 1999 he suffered a mild stroke but recovered.
-Shortly before his death he broke his arm in a fall.
-Heineken was buried at the General Cemetery in Noordwijk.
-Heineken's daughter inherited his fortune.
-Heineken was a member of the People's Party for Freedom and Democracy (VVD).
+Shortly before his death, he broke his arm in a fall.
+He died from pneumonia on 3 January 2002 at the age of 78 at his home in Noordwijk in the presence of his immediate family, including his daughter Charlene de Carvalho-Heineken, who inherited his fortune.
+He was buried at the General Cemetery in Noordwijk.

-Heineken, in 1989, illegally destroyed the Villa Böhler in Oberalpina, designed by Heinrich Tessenow from 1916-18.